-- Record of Understanding (ROU) Successful Commonwealth entities will sign a RoU with DFAT.
+- Record of Understanding (RoU) Successful Commonwealth entities will sign a RoU with DFAT.
 Activity schedules may be signed under umbrella RoUs where these are in place between DFAT and Australian Government entities.
-For other Commonwealth agencies, DFAT will enter into a standalone RoU or agreements except where there may be a benefit to put in place an umbrella RoU. - Funding Agreement (GA) All other organisations, including State government agencies, non-government organisations, private companies, higher education providers, research centres, professional associations, etc., will enter into a Funding Agreement with DFAT.
+For other Commonwealth agencies, DFAT will enter into a standalone RoU or agreements except where there may be a benefit to put an umbrella RoU in place. - Grant Agreement (GA) All other organisations, including State government agencies, nongovernment organisations, private companies, higher education providers, research centres, professional associations, etc., will enter into a Grant Agreement with DFAT.

-All successful applicants are known as AHO in the Agreement/ROU.
+All successful applicants are known as AHO in the Agreement/RoU.

-The Agreement must be signed and returned to the AAFS by the nominated due date.
+The Grant Agreement/RoU must be signed and returned to the AAFS by the nominated due date.